 Deciding whether or not to start a new business can be one of the most difficult decisions a person faces in life.
 Every month over 540,000 new businesses are started in the U.S. according to the 2017 Kauffman Index.
 Georgia is consistently one of the highest-ranking entrepreneurial states and remains among the top for new business starts.
 There are numerous reasons why so many Americans are willing to accept the risk and step out as an entrepreneur.
 Ultimately, the root of many of those reasons come down to the perceived freedom, flexibility and income associated with being your own boss.
 According to the Small Business Administration (SBA), about two-thirds of businesses with employees survive at least 2 years and about half survive at least 5 years.
 Understanding that 50 percent of new businesses fail within 5 years, it is critical to get off to a strong start.
 Before taking the leap, there are some serious considerations to address in order to minimize risk and maximize odds for success.
 The top five listed below have made the most significant impact for my clients.

 Starting a successful business can be a very rewarding endeavor.
 Starting an unsuccessful business can be full of misery and turmoil.
-For assistance, the UGA SBDC at Clayton State University provides tools and resources for Georgia’s small business community.
+For assistance, visit your local UGA SBDC office.
+We can provide tools and resources for your small business.

 (Source: John Payton, Consultant, UGA SBDC in Morrow)